 1. Age 18 years or older.
-2. Diagnosis of primary CAD on the basis of the presence of all the following criteria: - a.
+2. Diagnosis of primary CAD on the basis of the presence of all the following criteria at screening: - a.
 Signs of hemolysis with abnormal values by at least 2 of the following hemolytic markers: - i.
 Reduced haptoglobin level (< LLN). - ii.
 Elevated LDH level (> ULN). - iii.
-Elevated indirect bilirubin level (> ULN; > 3 x ULN for patients with Gilbert-Meilengracht Syndrome). - iv.
+Elevated indirect bilirubin level (> ULN; > 3 x ULN for patients with Gilbert-Meulengracht Syndrome). - iv.
 Increased ARC (above the ULN). - b.
 Monospecific direct antiglobulin test strongly positive for C3d. - c.
 Cold agglutinin titer ≥ 64 at 4°C .
-3. Hb level ≤ 9 g/dL.
+3. Hb level ≤ 9 g/dL at screening.
 4. An absolute neutrophil count ≥ 1500 cells/mm3 at screening.
 5. Documented results from bone marrow biopsy within 1 year of screening with lymphoproliferative infiltration $\leq 20\%$.
 Patients who have not received a bone marrow biopsy within 1 year of their screening visit or those patients for whom bone marrow biopsy reports are incomplete or unavailable will be required to receive a bone marrow biopsy to determine eligibility.
 6. Body weight ≤ 100 kg.
 7. Either have vaccination against Streptococcus pneumoniae, Neisseria meningitidis (Types A, C, W, Y, and B), and Haemophilus influenzae (Type B) within 2 years prior to screening or agree to receive vaccination during screening as follows: - a.
-First dose of vaccine against N. meningitidis Types A, C, W, and Y at least 2 weeks prior to start of study drug with second dose 2 months later (Study Day 57), and then boosters every 5 years. - b.
+First dose of vaccine against N. meningitidis Types A, C, W, and Y at least 2 weeks prior to start of study drug with second dose 2 months later (Study Day 57), and then boosters every 5 years.

+- b.
 First dose of the vaccine against N. meningitidis Type B at least 2 weeks prior to start of study drug with a second dose after at least 1 month (Study Day 29).
 First booster dose 1 year later, and then additional booster doses every 2 to 3 years. - c.
-S. pneumoniae: pneumococcal conjugate vaccine 13 (PCV13) and/or pneumococcal polysaccharide vaccine 23 (PPSV23) as per Advisory Committee on Immunization Practices (ACIP)

-guidelines for adults or children with immunocompromising conditions.

-d.
-H. influenzae Type B: 1 dose at least 2 weeks prior to start of study drug.

-Vaccination is mandatory, unless documented evidence exists that patients are nonresponders to vaccination.
-Patients who were not previously vaccinated should not receive multiple vaccines on the same day.
+S. pneumoniae: pneumococcal conjugate vaccine 13 (PCV13) and/or pneumococcal polysaccharide vaccine 23 (PPSV23) as per Advisory Committee on Immunization Practices (ACIP) guidelines for adults or children with immunocompromising conditions. - d.
+H. influenzae Type B: 1 dose at least 2 weeks prior to start of study drug. - Vaccination is mandatory, unless documented evidence exists that patients are nonresponders to vaccination.
+Vaccinations should be administered following the ACIP recommendations for adults or children with complement deficiencies and/or immunocompromising conditions.
 8. Women of childbearing potential (WOCBP), defined as any women who have experienced menarche and who are NOT permanently sterile or postmenopausal, must have a negative pregnancy test at screening and agree to use protocol-defined methods of contraception for the duration of the study and 8 weeks after their last IMP dose.
 Note: Postmenopausal is defined as having had 12 consecutive months with no menses without an alternative medical cause.

-9. Men must agree to the following for the duration of the study and 8 weeks after their last IMP dose:

-- Avoid fathering a child.

-- Use protocol-defined methods of contraception.

-- Refrain from donating sperm.
+9. Men must agree to the following for the duration of the study and 8 weeks after their last IMP dose: - a.
+Avoid fathering a child. - b.
+Use protocol-defined methods of contraception. - c.
+Refrain from donating sperm.
 10. Willing and able to give written informed consent.